Fiona Hua, PhD

 Manager of Perception Engineering

-Born in China, Fiona Hua’s parents had hopes that she would one day become a professional violinist.
+As a child, Fiona Hua’s parents had hopes that she would one day become a professional violinist.
 But after watching her mechanical engineer father advance in his career, she yearned to follow for a job that gave her more variety and challenge.
-Upon graduating high school, Fiona studied automation at the University of Science and Technology Beijing (USTB), earning academic placement in the top three percent of her class.
-The designation allowed her to join a team representing the University during a major robotics competition.
+Upon graduating high school, Fiona studied automation at a major university, earning academic placement in the top three percent of her class.
+The designation allowed her to join a team representing her school during a high-profile robotics competition.
 While the event was successful in that the team worked together to build robots for specific tasks, what Fiona got out of it was so much more: She realized her professional interests lied on the programming side of the industry.

-The discovery of her passion for software development drove her to pursue her Masters’ of Science in Control Theory and Engineering at USTB, followed by a Ph.D. in electrical and computer engineering at Clarkson University, in Potsdam, NY – studies that focused on programming and visual recognition technology.
+The discovery of her passion for software development drove her to pursue her Masters’ of Science in Control Theory and Engineering, followed by a Ph.D. in electrical and computer engineering – studies that focused on programming and visual recognition technology.
 Before she had even graduated from with her Ph.D, however, Fiona was offered a position at Aware, Inc., in Boston, as a research scientist.
 The job specialized in facial recognition software in support of security and banking technologies.
 She accepted in 2013 and finished her doctoral program while working full time.

 After five years, a recruiter contacted her to gauge her interest in a perception and data lead with Sea Machines in Boston.
 It was 2018 and Sea Machines had just completed its Series A funding round successfully.
 A follower of autonomous vehicle technology, Fiona was shocked to learn how advanced Sea Machines’ autonomous systems were.
 Despite having no background in the marine industry, Fiona realized the job was within her reach.